Real-Dev-Squad/website-api-contracts/external-accounts/README.md

 ## **GET /external-accounts**

-Fetches the accountId of a external account
+Fetches the data of a external account

 - **Params**
   :token : `<EXTERNAL_ACCOUNT_TOKEN> (String)`